jacklion710/Kronos/Kronos_Manual/Kronos Manual/Kronos Manual.md

 `~/Library/Audio/Plug-Ins/Components` (user-only)

+### Automatic Installation

-To install manually:
+To install automatically:

-- Close your DAW (e.g., Logic, Bitwig, etc.).
+- Close your DAW.

-- Copy or move the `.component` file to one of the folders listed above.
+- Locate your `Kronos.pkg` file.
+- Double click to run the installer.

-- Relaunch your DAW, and it should detect the plugin automatically.
+- Relaunch your DAW, and it should detect the plugin.

-▶ Note: On macOS 10.15 (Catalina) or later, you may need to grant permissions, remove the “quarantine” attribute, or sign/notarize the plugin in order for the OS to recognize and load it properly.
-If you see errors about “unidentified developer,” open an instance of terminal and run:

-`xattr -cr "/path/to/MyPlugin.component"`

-or

-`xattr -cr "/path/to/MyPlugin.vst3"`
+If you wish to have it installed elsewhere you should see an option in the package installation window that allows you to choose a custom path.
+If not, simply move the files from their default installation location into the desired path.

 ---